Milacidae

 Milacidae is a family of air-breathing, keeled, land slugs.
 These are shell-less terrestrial gastropod mollusks in the superfamily Parmacelloidea.

 This family has no subfamilies (according to the taxonomy of the Gastropoda by Bouchet & Rocroi, 2005).

 Distribution

-The distribution of the Milacidae includes the western Palearctic.
+The distribution of the Milacidae includes the western Palearctic region.

 Anatomy

-In this family, the number of haploid chromosomes lies between 31 and 35 (according to the values in this table).
+In the Milacidae family, the number of haploid chromosomes ranges from 31 to 35 (according to the values in this table).

 Genera

 Genera within the family Milacidae include: